dsuryd/dotNetify-Elements/DevApp/server/Docs/Overview.md

 The _VMContext_ component takes over the work of connecting to the back-end view model, and supplies data to the Element components within its scope.

-The _Element_ component itself may not seem to do much, but it packs some internal APIs that any inherited component can use to not only receive data, but to also dispatch data back to the back-end.
+While the _Element_ component itself may not seem to do much, it packs some internal APIs that its sub-components can use to not only receive, but also send data back to the back-end.

 ##### Receiving Inputs

-Here's how we use the inherited component _TextField_ to accept user input and updates the back-end:
+Here's how we use _TextField_, a sub-component of _Element_, to accept user input:

 ```jsx
 import React from 'react';